UCSBarchlab/owl/README.md

 ### Step 3: ILA to Rosette

-Next, `cd` into the `/ila-to-rosette/build` directory.
+Next, `cd` into the `/opt/ila-to-rosette/build` directory on the container.
 Running the binary `ILAngToRosette` will produce a file called `riscv_rspec.rkt`, which contains the translation for a RISC-V ILA to Rosette pre/postconditions.
 If you instead wish to produce the Rosette specification for the AES accelerator:

-1. Uncomment the lines of code specified in `/ila-to-rosette/src/main.cc` and comment out the `riscv` lines (also specified).
+1. Uncomment the lines of code specified in `/opt/ila-to-rosette/src/main.cc` and comment out the `riscv` lines (also specified).
 In total: 3 lines commented, 1 line uncommented.
-2. Go to `/ila-to-rosette/build` and run the `cmake` command listed in the Docker file associated with `ila-to-rosette`.
+2. Go to `/opt/ila-to-rosette/build` and run the `cmake` command listed in the Docker file associated with `ila-to-rosette`.
 3. Run `make`.
 4. Run the `ILAngToRosette` binary which will produce `AES_128_Rnd_rspec.rkt`.